 For any given optical system, you will always get more information out of the system, the more pixels you have per point spread function (PSF) (fact 2).
 When we come close to 2 bands FWHM in the spectral direction, HySpex has added an “N” to the name telling the user that this system has close to 2 bands PSF.
 This is to distinguish between our extremely sharp camera and our Nyquist cameras (“N”).
 Nyquist theorem states that “data must be sampled at least twice per cycle in order to reproduce it accurately”.
 If we convert this to PSF thinking and pixels, it will be in this line: The PSF of any optical system should be sampled with at least two pixels in order to reproduce it accurately.

 There are many trade-offs when deciding what system to make.
-HySpex currently offer one system that have the “N” added to the name; the VNIR-3000N.
+HySpex currently offer one classic system that has the “N” added to the name; the VNIR-3000N.

 |Spectral range (nm)